 #4 Monopolistic Environment

 The lack of competitive DEXs has created a market where a handful of centralized exchanges have taken up the majority share of the market.
-This has allowed some exchanges to charge projects millions of dollars when they wish to have their tokens listed on the exchange.
+This has allowed some exchanges to charge projects millions of dollars in order for them to have their tokens listed on the exchange.

 Some see this as a sign that centralized exchanges are accumulating too much power and are effectively limiting the potential growth and adoption of cryptocurrencies.

-To consider how a shift towards more users favoring DEXs could be considered, we have to take a look at the current weaknesses of DEXs to see where potential improvements can be made!
+To consider how a shift towards more users favoring DEXs may eventuate, we have to take a look at the current weaknesses of DEXs to see where potential improvements can be made!

 The Weaknesses of Decentralized Exchanges: